mmalmi/mmalmi.github.io/_posts/2021-9-27-gun-for-react-state-management.md

 }
 ```

-Now you have a text form that syncs its content across component instances and persists it in localStorage.
+Now you have a text input that syncs its content across component instances and persists it in localStorage.

 See the working example on [Codepen](https://codepen.io/mmalmi/pen/VwWVdKG).